HibberdLab/transrate/_src/metrics.md

 It is also saved in the `*assemblies.csv` file.

+Transrate also calculates an expression-weighted assembly score in which the score for each contig is multiplied by its relative expression before being included in the assembly score.
+This score gives relatively little weight to poorly expressed contigs, and so will tend to be much more generous to assemblies with many low-expressed contigs that are badly assembled.
+For this reason, we only report this weighted score in the `*assemblies.csv` file, not in the terminal output.

 ### The contig score

 Each contig is assigned a score by measuring how well it is supported by read evidence.
 The contig score can be thought of as measure of whether the contig is an accurate, complete, non-redundant representation of a transcript that was present in the sequenced sample.